T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Highlight" button defines the color will be used for currently selected light - both for light grid and for physical light.
 - "Key code" informs about keyboard button assigned to light - it will present button name or "Off" if not assigned.
 This key code used for grid effects trigger.

 Other assigned lights will have random colors at grid and black color for physical lights.
+You can also enable/disable light names print at grid buttons in Settings tab.

 Then you find light position at you physical device (it's highlighted), assign it to the grid - click or click-and drag at grid zone to do it.
 Click again to remove grid sell from current light, right-click (or click-and-drag) to clear grid cell(s).